martinolsson/freakshowlarp/_characters/the-great.markdown

 ---
-title: The Great ... (???)
+title: The Great ... (chose your name)
 position: 3
-role: Storyteller/comedian/presenter
+role: Storyteller / comedian / presenter
 affinity: Circus
 description: All you have is words.
 Words to make people laugh, cry, dream.
 You were a silent child, always in the corner.
 One day, all of a sudden, words you couldn’t